kite-sdk/kite-docs/introduction-to-datasets.md

 [cli-schema-from-class]: {{site.baseurl}}/cli-reference.html#obj-schema
 [cli-schema-from-csv]: {{site.baseurl}}/cli-reference.html#csv-schema

-## Partitions
+## Partition Strategies

-Partitions define optional logical divisions for data storage.
+Partitions define logical divisions for data storage.
 For example, you might most often work with data using time-based queries.
 You can define a partitioning strategy by year, month, and day.
 When you are using data from January 8, 2015, Hadoop only has to access data stored in the partition `/year=2015/month=1/day=8`.
 By using partitions that correspond to your most common queries, your applications run more quickly.

+You should always consider partitioning as a best practice when planning your dataset.
 Partitioning is optional because there are times when partitioning is not the most efficient solution.
-However, you should always consider partitioning as a best practice when planning your dataset.

 Kite validates your partition strategy using the dataset schema.
 This catches problems early.
 For example, if you mistakenly type in your partition definition _timestmap_, validation catches the typo because the schema has a _timestamp_ column.
 Kite also validates that field types can be partitioned on the selected value.
 For example, you can't extract a year from a string.

 You define your partition strategy in [partition strategy JSON format][ps-format] and apply it when you create your dataset.
 See [Partitioned Datasets][partition-strategies].

-For example, you can use the CLI command [`partition-config`][cli-part-conf] to define a partition strategy using name:value pairs to specify that the dataset should be partitioned on a timestamp (`ts`) field by year, month, and day.
+For example, you can create a partition strategy using the CLI command [`partition-config`][cli-part-conf] with name:value pairs to specify that the dataset should be partitioned on a timestamp (`ts`) field by year, month, and day.

 ```
 $ kite-dataset partition-config ts:year ts:month ts:day -s rating.avsc